akhil27051999/AWS-3-Tier-Architecture/02-Project-Overview/README.md

 ## Implementation Options

-This project provides two implementation approaches:
+This project provides three implementation approaches:

 1. **Manual Setup**: Follow the step-by-step instructions in the [original walkthrough](MANUAL_SETUP.md) to manually create and configure all resources.
 2. **Infrastructure as Code**: Use the CloudFormation templates in the `/cloudformation` directory to automate the deployment.